jbonatakis/pginbox/docs/SEMANTIC_CHUNKING_V2.md

 * it keeps related hunks in one file together
 * it improves retrieval precision dramatically over attachment-level embeddings
 * it avoids the fragmentation of universal hunk-level indexing

+In practice this means supporting at least:

+* git-patch parsing via `diff --git`
+* unified-diff fallback parsing via `---` / `+++` boundaries when `diff --git` is absent

+If neither parser yields trustworthy file units, the system should still emit a coarse patch-level record with parse-status metadata rather than silently dropping the attachment from the semantic index.

 ### Suggested file-diff stored fields